 Example: The title of the space home page is also displayed in the banner if the "hero" style is used.

 The Help Center theme supports a range of content macros in article view.
-Some Confluence macros also used for other purposes.
+Some Confluence macros are also used for other purposes.

-Confluence page and space metadata
+Confluence space and page metadata